cp-psource/terminmanager-pro/dev-readme.txt

 * Added timetables helpers tests.
 * Allow currency option to be visible even if payments are disabled.
 * appointments_is_available_time was not always returning a value.
-* Appointments don't get active after Stripe payment from MarketPress.
+* Appointments don't get active after Stripe payment from PSeCommerce.
 * Fixed appointments_is_worker_holiday parameters.
 * Fixed auto reload of appointment status totals when status is changed.
 * Fixed client cancellation not synced to Google Calendar.